ABOUT THIRTEEN MILE FARM

 It's impossible not to be grateful for the privilege of living here, even as it is impossible not to be reminded of what the indigenous cultures (human and otherwise) have lost as the development juggernaut that is now Bozeman sweeps over Montana.

-Our helpers on the farm are Pelly, Brook and Ruby.
-Pelly is pictured here to the left, and she has been with us for quite some time.
-She's experiencing some health issues now in her old age so we are not sure how much longer she will be with us.
+Our helpers on the farm are our collie dogs Pelly and Brook, and Ruby our donkey.
+Pelly has been with us for quite some time and is currently experiencing some health issues now in her old age so we are not sure how much longer she will be with us.
 She continues to greet guests on the farm and to impart her knowledge to Brook on sheep farm management, when Brook will listen.

 Our latest helper, Brook, recruited in the past couple of years to add some forward-looking management to this evolving operation, considers her principal duties to inspire laughter and humility amidst all the complex history and uncertain future.
 She will make sure we finish introducing the other players at Thirteen Mile as we amend this website.
-She arrived here April 14t, 2018 at 8.5 weeks old, 7/8 Border Collie, from working parents on a large cattle ranch in Avon, Montana.
-Here you can see her updated photo as she's grown into her two year old self.
+Brook arrived here April 14, 2018 at 8.5 weeks old, 7/8 Border Collie, from working parents on a large cattle ranch in Avon, Montana.
+Here you can see her updated photo as she's grown into her almost three year old self.